-This section presents the disclosure of operating segments and the notes related to times in the income statement (except for finance income and costs).
+This section presents the disclosure of operating segments and the notes related to items in the consolidated statement of comprehensive income (except for finance income and costs).

-- Information about key items comprising operating profit/loss (Note 3.1 3.7) - The calculation of income tax (Note 3.8)
+- Information about key items comprising operating profit/loss (Notes 3.1 to 3.7) - The calculation of income tax (Note 3.8)

-As already mentioned in the section 1, results for this short financial year primarily refer to the period from 1 July to 31 October 2019, as the material operative business has begun from the first acquisition of the three subsidiaries; Fitness First Germany GmbH, Elbgym GmbH and Barry's Bootcamp GmbH.
+As already mentioned in section 1, results for this fiscal year primarily refer to the short fiscal year from 1 July to 31 December 2019, as the material operating business began from the acquisition of the three subsidiaries Fitness First Germany GmbH, Elbgym GmbH and Barry's Bootcamp GmbH.